 Give Kids What They Love

 "Most kids get over a quarter of their daily calories from snacks.
-That's enough to qualify for a fourth meal," says Karen Ansel, MS, RD, spokesperson for the Academy of Nutrition and Dietetics.
+That's enough to qualify for a fourth meal," says Karen Ansel, MS, RD.
 Unfortunately, most of those snacks are desserts, sugary drinks and salty foods, she adds.
 Serving healthful alternatives gives your kids the nutritional boost their growing bodies need.
 Erin Macdonald, RD, nutrition, fitness and wellness coach in Orange County, California, suggests giving them what they love: strawberries, grapes, mini whole-wheat bagels with light cream cheese or almond butter and a selection of nuts (one caveat: for children under the age of 4, nuts may be a choking hazard unless they are finely chopped) and dried fruits.
 Fill individual muffin cups with pistachios and dried cranberries or put popcorn in colorful bags or paper cups.
 Sometimes the packaging is enough to excite kids, so tap into your creativity.
 Decorate muffin cups, bags and paper cups with your child's school or team colors.
 In scorching weather, help kids cool off with frozen grapes or frozen juice pops.